Probing quantum effects with classical stochastic analogs

-{\it Experimental realization.---} Next, we turn to the possibility of implementing experimentally our classical-quantum analog.
+Next, we turn to the possibility of implementing experimentally our classical-quantum analog.
 For this, we adopt a harmonic confinement potential $V_{\rm ext} = \kappa x^2 / 2$, which is easy to realize with an optical trap, and also allows us to circumvent the need of using many traps to implement the analog process.
 This approach will be used to study the effect of the Bohm potential in an out-of-equilibrium configuration.

-First, we note in Supplemental Material (Sec.
-D) that a Gaussian probability distribution: $ n(x,t) = \left[2 \pi S(t)\right]^{-1/2} e^{-x^2/2S(t)} $, where $S(t)$ is the time-dependent variance of the distribution, is an exact solution of the McKean-Vlasov process (\ref{eq:mckv}), provided the variance obeys the following equation:
+First, we note \cite{Burghardt2002} that a Gaussian probability distribution: $ n(x,t) = \left[2 \pi S(t)\right]^{-1/2} e^{-x^2/2S(t)} $, where $S(t)$ is the time-dependent variance of the distribution, is an exact solution of the McKean-Vlasov process (\ref{eq:mckv}), provided the variance obeys the following equation:

-Furthermore, for such Gaussian distribution the Bohm force takes a simple analytical form: $ \partial_x V_{\rm Bohm}(x, t) = \frac{\hbar^2}{4m\gamma} \frac{x_t}{S^2(t)}$.
-In this case, both the external force and the Bohm force have the same functional form, linear in the stochastic variable $x_t$, and can therefore be grouped together into a single harmonic term with modified stiffness: $\bar{\kappa}(t) \equiv \kappa(t) - \frac{\hbar^2}{4m\gamma S^2(t)} $.
+Furthermore, for such Gaussian distribution the Bohm force takes a simple analytical form: $ \partial_x V_{\rm Bohm}(x, t) = \frac{\hbar^2}{4m} \frac{x_t}{S^2(t)}$.
+In this case, both the external force and the Bohm force have the same functional form, linear in the stochastic variable $x_t$, and can therefore be grouped together into a single harmonic term with modified stiffness: $\bar{\kappa}(t) \equiv \kappa(t) - \frac{\hbar^2}{4m S^2(t)} $.
 Hence, the quantum McKean-Vlasov process can be expressed as an ordinary (Ornstein-Uhlenbeck) stochastic process: